Darkfrobozz/programming_library/README.md

 # programming_library
-This is a source of several knowledge within several programming languages.
+This is a source of syntatic knowledge within several programming languages.